harshalpatil2012/DevUtils/Redis/Redis-Pluggable-Config.md

 ./gradlew bootRun

 This consolidated `README.md` includes all the relevant information in a clear and organized manner.
-Make sure to customize it with your specific details, versions, and server configurations as needed.
+Make sure to customize it with specific details, versions, and server configurations as needed.